| "Japan in the 2lst Century

 the traditional national security policy of Japan will be allowed to

+continue.
 The second historic

 context is the "end of post-war period" in the course of Japanese